Omarkhaled711/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths : a script that counts the number of directories in the PATH
 4-global_variables: a script that prints the enviroment variables
 5-local_variables: a script that lists all local variables and environment variables, and functions.
 6-create_local_variable: a script that creates a new local variable called BEST with value School
+7-create_global_variable: a script that creates a new global variable called BEST with value School